Reduce Your Use Rewards FAQ

 What is enabling technology?

 Enabling technology includes devices that are set up to receive SDG&E signals or alerts.
-For example, if you're on the Summer Saver program, your A/C cycling device is considered an enabled technology and you'll receive the $1.25 per kWh saved on Reduce Your Use days.
-Select home area network (HAN) devices are also eligible for this higher credit.
+For example, if you're on the Summer Saver program, your A/C cycling device is considered an enabling technology and you'll receive the $1.25 per kWh saved on Reduce Your Use days.
+Select home area network (HAN) devices, including the Reduce Your Use Thermostat, are also eligible for this higher credit.

 How is the Use Less Than amount calculated?

 We look at five days of your electricity use before a Reduce Your Use day and take an average from the three highest-use days.
 We’ll compare weekdays with weekdays and weekend days with weekend days and look at your home’s energy use between the Reduce Your Use hours of 11 a.m. and 6 p.m.